Expected Time: 40 - 60 minutes

 Materials, Resources, and Prep

-- Prepare teacher computer screen to display to whole class, starting with the fourth module
+- (Optional) Prepare teacher computer screen to display to whole class, starting with the fourth module.

-- Have the Zuckerberg video from the middle of this page (https://code.org/educate/videos) ready to show students during the Wrap-Up
+- (Optional) Have the Zuckerberg video from the middle of this page (https://code.org/educate/videos) ready to show students during the Wrap-Up.

-We recommend that you have each student work through Modules 1-4 on their own computers, then convene the whole class together for you to lead them in Module 5.
+We recommend that you have each student work through Modules 1-4 on their own computers or iPads before convening the whole class together for Module 5.
 They can then work again on their own, repeating Module 5 and continuing through Module 9.

 - You can read aloud the text on each page of the story or ask for a volunteer.